 In today's world, it's not uncommon for women to be the breadwinners or sole earners in their homes.
 Once upon a time, I was the breadwinner in my family too.
-However, sometimes, this can be a really difficult situation to be in as a woman especially when having a female breadwinner is the opposite of the traditional relationship setting.
+However, sometimes, this can be a really difficult situation to be in as a woman.
+Although times are quickly changing, many women still face challenges in their relationships when they are female breadwinners.

-I've put together 3 tips to help ease the tension if any exists if you are the breadwinner at home.
+I've put together 5 tips to help ease the tension if any exists as a result of you being the breadwinner at home.

-Tip #1: Don't apologize but don't be obnoxious
+Tip #1: Don't apologize for earning more but don't be obnoxious

-A lot of times when women earn more, or when we do better than our male-counterparts we sometimes feel like we need to apologize or play down our accomplishments.
-Instead, we should be proud of what we have been able to do without being obnoxious about it to avoid driving contempt or resentment in our partners.
+Often, as women when we earn more or do better than our male counterparts, we sometimes feel like we need to apologize or play down our accomplishments.
+We absolutely shouldn't.
+Instead, we should be proud to be women breadwinners and of what we have been able to do.

-At the end of the day, you are a team and whatever you do or accomplish or earn only helps to make your team better and that is the angle you want to approach it.
-Be proud of your accomplishment, but involve your partner in the excitement of what it means for you both and for your "team".
+However, it's important to be mindful of being obnoxious.
+Being obnoxious is not an attractive trait, regardless of whether you are in a relationship or not.
+At the end of the day, you are a team and whatever you do or accomplish or earn only helps to make your team better.
+Be proud of your accomplishment, but involve your partner in the excitement of what it means for you both and for your "team.”

 Tip #3: Communicate, communicate, communicate